bcomnes/node-handbook/README.md

 <a href="http://www.modulecounts.com"><img src="img/npmgrowth.png" width="1260"></a>

-It's like a lego machine that produces unlimited copies of whatever kind of lego you can think of.
+It's analogous to a lego machine that produces unlimited copies of whatever kind of lego you can think of.

 > I want programming computers to be like coloring with crayons and playing with duplo blocks. --[Ryan Dahl](https://news.ycombinator.com/item?id=4310723)

-`npm` works better when using it with modules are small, focused bits of code that solve one problem well.
+`npm` works better when using it when modules are small, focused bits of code that solve one problem well (instead of kitchen-sink, do-all modules).

 - [docs.npmjs.com: What is npm?](https://docs.npmjs.com/getting-started/what-is-npm)
 - [Understanding npm](https://unpm.nodesource.com/)